wu-lang/lover/README.md

 </div>

 <h1 align="center">Lover</h1>

-A strongly typed Wu wrapper for the Love2D game engine.
+<h3 align="center">A strongly typed Wu wrapper for the Love2D game engine.</h3>

 Building your games in Wu and with Lover will massively reduce runtime errors and make for better scalability.
 Lover provides a wide-scale Wu framework for game development through the latest version of Love2D.
 Let's go.

 ## Wu?